Snowflake-Labs/sfquickstarts/site/sfguides/src/data-lake-using-apache-iceberg-with-snowflake-and-aws-glue/data_lake_using_apache_iceberg_with_snowflake_and_aws_glue.md

 <!-- ------------------------ -->
-## Create the Iceberg Table, Perform Analysis and write aggregate data as Iceberg table
+## Working with Iceberg tables in Snowflake
 Duration: 4